top of page

 November Event (2025)

-The first Memory Bridge Student Initiative session provided valuable insights that helped shape the program’s current structure.
-This event determined the shift from birthday cards to painting to improve cognitive engagement.
+The first Memory Canvas Project session provided valuable insights that helped shape the program’s current structure.
+This event determined the shift from birthday cards to painting.
 While the overall experience was positive and residents appeared to enjoy the painting activity, several challenges highlighted areas for improvement.
 One of the most significant issues was that the painting designs were too complex.
-Some residents strug
+Some residents struggled to follow intricate outlines or make d

 Sophia Suazo